changesets/changesets/docs/decisions.md

 3. We use semver for specifying the change

 When selecting the kind of change your package is, we do not specify any change types beyond `major`, `minor`, or `patch`.
 Semantic release allows you to specify a range of fields (bug-fix, feature) that it converts to an appropriate semver type.
 This is a design decision on our part to push adding this information into the changeset description itself.

+## The versioning of peer dependencies

+Currently, if you list a package as a peerDependency of another package, this causes the package with the peerDependency to be released as a `major` change.
+This is because peerDependency changes will not be caught by package installation.

+This decision is open for discussion.